671432/NTE-on-Steam/README.md

+NTE (Neverness to Everness) is not yet on steam as of when I made this, but I wanted steam to show when I'm playing it, so I made a .bat file to detect when the game is running, and steam opens this .bat rather then the actual game.

 cover_smaller.png should be used as the cover on steam so that the downscaling doesn't make the final result pixelated.

 if yoyr game is installed normaly on the C: drive - C:\Program Files\Neverness To Everness\...